wrjodjana/obsidian-vault/christianity/how to deal with dark times - Tim Keller.md

 - Being extremely disrespectful, cross-examining God and saying *darkness is my closest friend*  means I'd rather have darkness than you
 - Why is this prayer in the Bible?
 	- Psalm 39 similar: Turn your face away from God before I get despair
-	- The very fact that God put them in the Bible shows that
+	- The very fact that God put them in the Bible shows that God identifies with those of us who pray like that because God knows us when we're desperate but still is the God of grace.
+	-